jamdlaw/note-test/README.md

 # Music Note Test or Music Note Game

 A game take picks a random music note.
 If the player plays the correct note the get a point.
 This is a demo app that is also used to showcase different technolies, curret version is built in JavaScript.
+Credit for the hard parts of this app goes to Jonathan Bergknoff see his blog here https://jonathan.bergknoff.com/journal/making-a-guitar-tuner-html5

 ## Getting Started